 Long before the ghettos of Eastern Europe under Hitler, the Jews of Venice were contained in the world’s first recorded ghetto.
 Established on 29 March 1516 to house the city’s 923 Jewish merchants, the “giotto” or “geto” comes from the term, “foundry”, of which there was one in the immediate area.

 Like much of Europe, Jews were persecuted or forced out of countries, while in Venice, the Venetian Republic senate interred them in this small section of Cannaregio where they developed a robust community complete with its own synagogues and shops.
 Today, the ghetto is home to 450 Jews who still live, work, and worship in its streets.

 9. Mercati di Rialto

-Time your visit and you’ll find a bustling marketplace just a few minutes’ walk from the Rialto Bridge.
+Time your visit and you’ll find a bustling marketplace just a few minutes walk from the Rialto Bridge.
 Sadly, we didn’t, and the only real interest was a touching photo of two nuns taking an early Sunday morning walk.
-In its peak, this is a center for fresh-off-the-boat mussels, crabs, swordfish, and farm-fresh fruits and vegetables.
+At its peak, this is a center for fresh-off-the-boat mussels, crabs, swordfish, and farm-fresh fruits and vegetables.

 10. Fondaco dei Tedeschi shopping & rooftop

 While not held to the same esteem as Milan and Florence, Venice has a range of exceptional shopping experiences, but the best “mall” is Fondaco dei Tedeschi.
 Home to over 300 brands and the new Amo restaurant from Michelin-starred chef, Massimiliano Alajmo and a rooftop terrace to capture those incredible Venice holiday memories.